DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-header-row.md

 column | [Column](#column) | A column object.
-allowSorting | boolean | If true, an end-user can change sorting by a column. sortingDirection? | 'asc' &#124; 'desc' | Specifies the column's sorting order. changeSortingDirection | ({ keepOther: boolean, cancel: boolean }) | Changes column sorting direction.
+allowSorting | boolean | If true, an end-user can change sorting by a column. sortingDirection? | 'asc' &#124; 'desc' | Specifies the column's sorting order. changeSortingDirection | ({ keepOther: boolean, cancel: boolean }) | Changes the column's sorting direction.
 Keeps the existing sorting if `keepOther` is set to `true`.
 Cancels sorting by the current column if `cancel` is set to true. allowGroupingByClick | boolean | If true, a component that toggles a column's grouping state is rendered. groupByColumn | () => void | Toggles grouping for a column. allowDragging | boolean | If true, an end-user can start dragging a column by the header cell. dragPayload | any | A data object that identifies the corresponding column in the drag-and-drop context. changeColumnWidth | ({ shift: number }) => void | Changes the column width.
 A shift is added to the original column width value. changeDraftColumnWidth | ({ shift: number }) => void | Changes the draft column's width.
 A shift is added to the original column width value.
-If a shift is `null`, the draft width for the column is cleared. getMessage | ([messageKey](#localization-messages): string) => string | Returns the text displayed in sorting controls within the sorting table header cell.
+If a shift is `null`, the column's draft width is cleared. getMessage | ([messageKey](#localization-messages): string) => string | Returns the text displayed in sorting controls within the sorting table header cell.

 ## Localization Messages